aliciamchen/code-switching/experiments/exp-1/README.md

 ## `/stim`

-This folder contains the scripts to generate the stimuli and randomization for Experiment 1.
+This folder contains the stimuli and randomization for Experiment 1 (as well as the scripts needed to generate them)

 ### Game info from Boyce data